Rust

 To check your dependencies, you can use cargo-outdated

-If you see the readme of cargo-outdated
+If you see the readme of cargo-outdated you can see this when you run

 cargo outdated